 Health Facility Delivery Incentive Program (HFDIP)

-We are reversing the trends in maternal mortality by making sure pregnant women can access health care facilities conveniently and confidently.
+We are reversing the trends in maternal mortality by ensuring pregnant women can access health care facilities safely, conveniently and confidently.

 Creating Healthier Rural Communities in Ghana

 “I believe when children are six months old, they need toys, picture books to stimulate their mind.
-It is important for parents to spend time with their child during the early years.
-Unfortunately, in our community there is a lack of both awareness and resources that affects development in first-time mothers and their children negatively.
+Parents need to spend time with their children during the early years.
+Unfortunately, in our community there is a lack of both awareness and resources that affect development in first-time mothers and their children negatively.
 However, GHEI and its partners are bringing empowering change through their health programs, such as the Mother Mentor for Child Development initiative.

 By highlighting the importance of good nutrition, early childhood stimulation and providing resources to first-time mothers, your effort has brought positive change for so many families.
 It has provided space for the mother and the child to express themselves freely, play and learn together.
 The project is inspiring other community members as well.
 Overall, I am witnessing that parents in the community are better informed about their role and it is helping to fight poverty.